 You can feel dizzy or fall from a sudden drop in blood pressure when you change positions, such as going from sitting to standing.
 This is called orthostatic hypotension.
 If you're sensitive to low blood pressure, change position slowly until your body is used to the medicine.
 If symptoms continues for more than a week, dose adjustment or a different medication may be needed.

-Tips from pharmacists and people taking Minipress (Prazosin)Final section.
+Common concerns from people taking Minipress (Prazosin)Final section.
 Do you want to return to drug navigation?